Automation

 Jira Service Management currently includes Automation and Legacy Automation.
 The examples on these pages refer to Automation.

-The Default Checklist feature is not compatible with automation rules that use the Issue Created trigger.
-Both actions depend on Jira’s Issue created notification and an order of operations error may occur.
+The Default Checklist feature is not compatible with automation rules that use the Work Item Created trigger.
+Both actions depend on Jira’s Work item created notification and an order of operations error may occur.

 Copying Checklist Text